sentry-official/mcp-cap-internal/README.md

 ### 3. Analyze PCAP Files

-Use the analysis tools with any PCAP file:
+Use the analysis tools with any PCAP file by providing the file path or URL (not file uploads):

 **DNS Analysis:**
 ```